How Long For Creatine To Work? (1-Week & 1-Month Results)

 From a physical perspective, scale weight may begin to level out because you are taking a consistent amount of creatine daily and allowing your body to adapt to the supplementation regime.

-After 3-months of supplementing with creatine, regardless of whether or not a loading phase was utilised at the start of supplementation, you should see an upswing in performance and strength compared to where you were prior to supplementing.
+After 3-months of supplementing with creatine, regardless of whether or not a loading phase was utilized at the start of supplementation, you should see an upswing in performance and strength compared to where you were before supplementing.

-This will vary depending on the training activity you participate in, but will likely feel like you are able to push harder and manage additional reps or lift heavier weights as well have a greater performance capacity when undertaking high intensity workouts, like sprints.
+This will vary depending on the training activity you participate in, but will likely feel like you can push harder and manage additional reps or lift heavier weights as well as have greater performance capacity when undertaking high-intensity workouts, like sprints.

 • So if you want to use creatine for long periods of time, evidence suggests this is ok; or

-• If you want to stop and take a break, any performance gains achieved while using creatine will be maintained, providing your usual training regime continues.
+• If you want to stop and take a break, any performance gains achieved while using creatine will be maintained, provided your usual training regime continues.

 Best Ways To Take Creatine For Fastest Results